yaditya/adslot/README.md

 `http://localhost:8082`

-Note: use the port number you see when running http-server.
+Note: use the port number you see when running http-server or python.

 [node-download]: http://nodejs.org/download/
 [http-server-download]: https://www.npmjs.org/package/http-server